Flexible Spending Accounts (FSA)

 Getting started with your IU flexible spending account (FSA)

-Indiana University’s healthcare FSA, administered by WEX, offers a simple, tax-efficient way to cover eligible healthcare and dependent care expenses.
+Indiana University’s flexible spending accounts, administered by WEX, offer a simple, tax-efficient way to cover eligible healthcare and dependent care expenses.
 Your contributions are made through pre-tax payroll deductions, reducing your taxable income and saving you money—free from federal, state, local, and FICA taxes.

 Unlike HSAs, healthcare FSAs don’t require enrollment in a high-deductible health plan.
 Dependent care FSAs work similarly but are designed to cover eligible expenses for qualifying dependents, such as children under 13 or dependent adults.